jjchee/gatherDescriptions/README.txt

 4. Create profileNames.txt:
     Contains the list of targetted usernames, formatted with one username per line.
 5. Place connect.php and profileNames.txt in the same directory as this file

-To extract emails from the Profiles:
-1. Enter the following command into MySQL:
+6. Enter the following command into MySQL:
     SELECT description FROM yt_profiles INTO OUTFILE '/tmp/profiles.txt';
-2. cd to /tmp/ and enter the following into the command line to extract email addresses: grep -o '[[:alnum:]+\.\_\-]*@[[:alnum:]+\.\_\-]*' profiles.txt | sort | uniq -i
+7. cd to /tmp/ and enter the following into the command line to extract email addresses: grep -o '[[:alnum:]+\.\_\-]*@[[:alnum:]+\.\_\-]*' profiles.txt | sort | uniq -i